U4RASD/NeoAraBERT/README.md

 ## License

+The NeoAraBERT model checkpoints are licensed under the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

+The source code of this repository is licensed under the MIT License.

-This model is licensed under the CC BY-SA 4.0 license.
-The text of the license can be found [here](https://creativecommons.org/licenses/by-sa/4.0/).
+This repository contains modified components originally derived from [NeoBERT](https://github.com/chandar-lab/NeoBERT), which is licensed under the MIT License.
+The original MIT license and attribution are preserved.